sqlxpert/lights-off-aws/README.md

 ### Lights Off Security Goals

-* Distinct, least-privilege roles for the AWS Lambda function that finds matching AWS resources and the function that performs scheduled operations.
-  The "Do" function is only authorized to perform a small set of operations, and then only on a resource with a `sched-` tag key that names the specific operation in question.
+* Distinct, least-privilege roles for the AWS Lambda function that finds matching AWS resources and the function that performs scheduled operations on them.
+The "Do" function is only authorized to perform a small set of operations, and at that, only when a resource has a `sched-` tag key that names the specific operation.

-* A least-privilege queue policy for the queue between the two functions.
+* A least-privilege queue policy for the queue linking the two functions.
 This scheduled operation queue can only consume messages from the "Find" function and produce messages for the "Do" function (or for a dead-letter queue, in the case of failed operations).
 Encryption in transit is required.

-* Readable IAM policies, included in CloudFormation templates, formatted as YAML rather than JSON, and broken down into discrete statements by resource, by service, or by principal.
+* Readable IAM policies, formatted as CloudFormation YAML rather than as JSON, and broken down into discrete statements by resource, by service, or by principal.

-* Support for encryption at rest with custom AWS Key Management System (KMS) keys, for queue message bodies (which contain the identifiers and tags of AWS resources) and for the entire contents of log messages.
-(This is optional, and configuring it does require advanced knowledge, especially in multi-region and multi-account deployments.)
+* Optional encryption at rest with custom AWS Key Management System (KMS) keys, for queue message bodies (which contain the identifiers and tags of AWS resources) and for log entries.

 * No data storage other than in queues and logs.
-The retention periods for the failed operation queue and the logs are configurable, and the fixed retention period for the operation queue is short.
+Retention periods for the failed operation queue and the logs are configurable, and the fixed retention period for the operation queue is short.